 Group G is a three-horse race between Bosnia-Herzegovina, Greece and Slovakia, with the former sitting in pole position at this point.
 Nevertheless, there are still five games to go and the away match against the Slovakians on September 10 could prove to be a crucial encounter.

-England finds itself in real trouble in Group H following Tuesday's draw against leaders Montenegro.
+England find themselves in real trouble in Group H following Tuesday's draw against leaders Montenegro.
 The Three Lions still have four matches left to make amends and close the two-point gap, but they cannot afford to slip up as Poland and Ukraine are ready to take advantage of any minor mistake.

-Finally, reigning European and world champion Spain got back on track for qualification on Tuesday as it beat rival France 1-0.
+Finally, reigning European and world champions Spain got back on track for qualification on Tuesday as they beat rivals France 1-0.
 La Roja now top the table again, holding a point-lead over les Bleus with just three more games to go.

-Furthermore, Ecuador will be optimistic about its chances of making it to the World Cup as well, after beating Paraguay 4-1 on Tuesday, while Radamel Falcao's Colombia is well on its way too, despite the recent loss versus Venezuela.
+Furthermore, Ecuador will be optimistic about their chances of making it to the World Cup as well, after beating Paraguay 4-1 on Tuesday, while Radamel Falcao's Colombia are well on their way too, despite the recent loss versus Venezuela.

 There is also fierce battle going on for the last automatic qualification place.
 Chile and Venezuela currently sit joint fourth in the table, but Uruguay and Peru still have every chance of making it to Brazil next year as well.
-Oscar Tabarez's side was dealt a blow on Tuesday, though, when it was beaten 2-0 by Chile.
+Oscar Tabarez's side were dealt a blow on Tuesday, though, when they were beaten 2-0 by Chile.

 Ethiopia and South Africa are fighting for top spot in Group A, with the former holding a two-point advantage in first place.
-The 2010 World Cup host will be hopeful of turning things around in the remaining three games, though, in order to secure a playoff spot.
+The 2010 World Cup hosts will be hopeful of turning things around in the remaining three games, though, in order to secure a play-off spot.

-Elsewhere, Tunisia is leading Group B with nine points from three games following its win over Sierra Leone, with the latter and Equatorial Guinea both having to settle for just four points.
+Elsewhere, Tunisia are leading Group B with nine points from three games following their win over Sierra Leone, with the latter and Equatorial Guinea both having to settle for just four points.

-Cote d'Ivoire is leading its section after a comfortable win over Gambia at the weekend, but Tanzania is only one point off the pace in Group C halfway through round two.
+Cote d'Ivoire are leading their section after a comfortable win over Gambia at the weekend, but Tanzania are only one point off the pace in Group C halfway through round two.

 Zambia and Ghana are fighting it out for top spot in Group D, and the match on September 6 is likely to decide matters.
 The Ghanaians will be high on confidence, though, after their 4-0 win over Sudan.

-Congo has dominated Group E so far, winning all three games, and appears to be on its way to the playoffs without any noteworthy problems.
+Congo have dominated Group E so far, winning all three games and appear to be on their way to the play-offs without any noteworthy problems.

-AFCON winner Nigeria has been struggling in Group F and currently shares top spot with Malawi after it was held to a draw by Kenya on Saturday.
+AFCON winners Nigeria have been struggling in Group F and currently share top spot with Malawi after they were held to a draw by Kenya on Saturday.

-Egypt will be confident of winning Group G having collected nine points from three games and it now holds a five-point lead over second-placed Guinea.
+Egypt will be confident of winning Group G having collected nine points from three games and they now hold a five-point lead over second-placed Guinea.

 Group H is a tighter affair, with Algeria and Mali sitting joint first, and Benin in third place only two points off the pace.

-Finally, Senegal sits atop of Group J with five points, but Liberia, Angola and Uganda still have every chance of making it to the playoffs as well, as the gap between first spot and last spot is only three points.
+Finally, Senegal sit atop of Group J with five points, but Liberia, Angola and Uganda still have every chance of making it to the play-offs as well, as the gap between first spot and last spot is only three points.

-Panama has somewhat surprisingly made the best start with five points from three encounters.
-After a 1-1 draw against Jamaica on Friday, the team managed to bag the full three points versus Honduras on Tuesday (2-0).
+Panama have somewhat surprisingly made the best start with five points from three encounters.
+After a 1-1 draw against Jamaica on Friday, they managed to bag the full three points versus Honduras on Tuesday (2-0).

 However, nothing is decided just yet as there are still seven more games to be played, and the gap between Panama and Jamaica in last place is only three points.
-Costa Rica, USA and Honduras currently sit joint-second, while Mexico completes the section in fifth place following its scoreless draw against the USA.
+Costa Rica, USA and Honduras currently sit joint-second, while Mexico complete the section in fifth place following their scoreless draw against rivals USA.

-Things will get a lot clearer on matchday four, when Panama hosts favorite Mexico, and Clint Dempsey's (pictured) USA travels to Jamaica.
+Things will get a lot clearer on matchday four, when Panama host favourites Mexico, and Clint Dempsey's (pictured) USA travel to Jamaica.

-Uzbekistan is dreaming of making it to the Word Cup for the first time in history as it sits atop of Group A with 11 points from six games after its narrow 1-0 win over Lebanon on Tuesday.
-Korea Republic has a game in hand and sits second in the table with 10 points, while Iran is the number three in the standings with seven points.
-Qatar can still make it to at least the playoffs, too, despite its loss to the Koreans this week, while Lebanon has little chance of making it to Brazil.
+Uzbekistan are dreaming of making it to the Word Cup for the first time in history as they sit atop of Group A with 11 points from six games after their narrow 1-0 win over Lebanon on Tuesday.
+Korea Republic have a game in hand and sit second in the table with 10 points, while Iran are the number three in the standings with seven points.
+Qatar can still make it to at least the play-offs, too, despite their loss to the Koreans this week, while Lebanon have little chance of making it to Brazil.

-Elsewhere, Japan is on the verge of sealing qualification for the 2014 World Cup as it needs just one point from its remaining two matches.
-Japan could have sealed the deal on Tuesday, but a missed spot kick from Yasuhito Endo saw it lose 2-1 to Jordan.
-Australia will be hopeful of securing second place in the table, but missed the chance to take a big step toward Brazil, as it had to settle for a 2-2 draw versus Oman.
-Iraq completes the section with five points from as many games.
+Elsewhere, Japan are on the verge of sealing qualification for the 2014 World Cup as they need just one point from their remaining two matches.
+They could have sealed the deal on Tuesday, but a missed spot kick from Yasuhito Endo saw them lose 2-1 to Jordan.
+Australia will be hopeful of securing second place in the table, but missed the chance to take a big step toward Brazil, as they had to settle for a 2-2 draw versus Oman.
+Iraq complete the section with five points from as many games.

-New Zealand has already won the Oceania qualification campaign after it proved to be too strong for New Caledonia, Tahiti and Solomon Islands.
+New Zealand have already won the Oceania qualification campaign after they proved to be too strong for New Caledonia, Tahiti and Solomon Islands.

-New Zealand will now have to wait and see who finishes fourth in the CONCACAF zone, with that side to be its opponent in the playoffs.
+They will now have to wait and see who finishes fourth in the Concacaf zone, with that side to be their opponents in the play-offs.